RaunoL/SplitWork/Documentation.md

 [8](https://edoc.sub.uni-hamburg.de/haw/volltexte/2018/4350/pdf/BA_Wohlgethan_2176410.pdf)

 ## Methodology
 The methodology used for this project was design thinking.
-Design thinking is an iteration proccess which seeks to understand the user and redefine the problems that users are having that might not be apparent initailly [9](https://www.interaction-design.org/literature/article/what-is-design-thinking-and-why-is-it-so-popular).
+Design thinking is an iteration process which seeks to understand the user and redefine the problems that users are having that might not be apparent initially [9](https://www.interaction-design.org/literature/article/what-is-design-thinking-and-why-is-it-so-popular).

 ### Design thinking

 Design thinking is a 5 stage process.
-The first step is to empathise with the users to truely understand which problems they are facing.
+The first step is to empathise with the users to truly understand which problems they are facing.
 The second step is Defining the problem.
-This means truely understanding the underlying cause of the problem.
-The thirds step is Ideate.
+This means truly understanding the underlying cause of the problem.
+The third step is Ideate.
 During this state ideas should be generated.
-Techniques such as branstorming or Worst Possible Idea could be used to come up with solutions to the problem.
-The fouths stage is prototyping.
+Techniques such as brainstorming or Worst Possible Idea could be used to come up with solutions to the problem.
+The fouth stage is prototyping.
 The aim of this stage is to investigate the  solutions that have been generated during the last stage.
 During this stage those solutions are implemented on a scaled down prototype.
 The fifth stage is testing.
 The best possible solutions are generated during the testing phase.
 During this phase a deeper understanding of the problem ought to be developed.
 [10](https://www.interaction-design.org/literature/article/5-stages-in-the-design-thinking-process)

 ### Subject selection
 A total of 5 students were chosen for this project.
 These students would take part in all steps that involve users.
-All participants were studying in the UK but had different origin.
-2 male and 3 female participant were chosen.
+All participants were studying in the UK but had different origins.
+2 male and 3 female participants were chosen.
 All participants were in their third year of university.
 The age range was 21-23 years.
 Each user was asked for their email which was the primary form of contact.
 ### Quantitative survey
 The data collection method was quantitative survey.
 This method is used to gain insight from responders about research topic [11](https://www.questionpro.com/blog/quantitative-survey-questions/) .
 This method was used through surveymonkey platform.
 Surveymonkey is a free online survey tool [12](www.surveymonkey.com).
 During each step a unique survey was created and sent to all participants' emails.
 Each participant was asked to answer the questions on their own and not share their answers with others